913-groza-vlad/ai_summarizer/README.md

 Extension setup and permissions:

 - manifest_version: 3 (Modern Chrome Extensions API)
-- name/description: Publicly visible in Chrome Web Store
+- name/description: Publicly visible in Chrome Web Store (when/if it is published)
 - icons: Responsive sizes for Chrome UI (toolbar, menus, store)

 #### Key Components